ezopus/FarmersMarketApp/README.md

 ```
 export const API_URL = "https://localhost:7088/api";
 ```
+Once all this is configured, you should be able to build your app.
+After building it is essential that you create and update the database so that all migrations are applied correctly.
+For that to happen, using Visual Studio we can run the `update-database` command in the package manager console with our .Infrastructure layer selected as the default project.

-Of course, you should have a working internet connection and either Chrome or Firefox browsers installed, where the app has been tested and working.
+If all is well, you should be able to start the app.
+Of course, you having a working internet connection is essential and using either the Chrome or Firefox browser, where the app has been tested and working.

 <br>